What is Ethinylestradiol and how does it Work?

 Dianette

-Helpfully the patch and the vaginal ring each only have one brand available in the UK currently – Evra patch and Nuvaring.
-Whilst they vary on their level of oestrogen and types of progestogen, the way the hormones are delivered may also have other benefits for individuals.
+Helpfully the patch and the vaginal ring only have a few brands available in the UK currently – the Evra patch, the NuvaRing and SyreniRing.
+These all also contain ethinylestradiol.
+The way the hormones are delivered in the patch or ring may have benefits for individuals over the pills.

-Possible oestrogenic side effects of combined hormonal contraceptive methods include:
+Possible side effects of combined hormonal contraceptive methods caused by oestrogen include:

 • Bloating